Sprinkles and Sprouts

 I was first given this recipe by my Stepmother.
 She told me the recipe down the phone so I don't have the original source.
 I wish I could claim this as my own, as truly I would go down as the greatest cheese recipe writer ever.
 But sadly it is not, so I will continue to thank the unknown genius that created this.

 I have changed the cooking time and quantities slightly as I like a really nice crispy crumb and very runny gooey inside.
 The original recipe served the brie with a gremolata.
-Which I am sure would be good but I love this with either sweet chilli sauce or my sticky onion relish (Next time I make a batch I will share the recipe ๐Ÿ™‚ )
+Which I am sure would be good but I love this with either sweet chilli sauce or my sticky onion relish.

 Don't be worried by the rind of your brie.
 Once these are cooked you won't notice it.
 But don't cut it off or the brie will just oozes out of your crumb and you'll be left using chunks of bread to scrape the pan out.

 This recipe works best with triangles as it makes it nice and easy to crisp both the sides and edges.
-I have tried this with individual rounds, and whilst it worked okay.
+I have tried this with those mini individual round bries, and whilst it worked okay.
 I found browning the edges hard and ended up bursting both of my cheeses.
 I buy the 500g semi circle of brie and cut it in half and then each half in half.
 Making 4 nice triangles.
+Or take a triangular wedge of cheese, cut the end off to make one portion then cut the remaining trapezium into 3 triangles.

 Whenever I have stale bread I make breadcrumbs and pop them in the freezer, that way I always have them to hand.
 If I have run out I put a few slices of bread into the toaster and just heat them through until the outside is crispy but not coloured.
 Then they can be left to cool and wizzed in a food processor.
 I have tried this with panko breadcrumbs but they don't seal the brie enough and you lose cheese.
 I haven't tried it with shop bought breadcrumbs as I never have those in the house.
 But I am guessing they would work reasonably well.